aer0usa/aer0usa.github.io/sliderules.md

     * Manual © 1945
     * Manual is from Acu-Rule
 * Fair condition.
 Plastic on slide delaminating from wood slightly at ends.
+* Includes leatherette case
+    * No markings on case
+        * This seems to be the same size and design as the case that came with the [Post 1457](#post1457), except with smooth leather
+    * Flap torn off
+        * When I got it, the flap wasn't torn off yet, but it was close
+    * Written inside flap:
+        * "Mrs. J. S. Payte 322 Dennis St. Nacodoches Texas"
 * Compare to [Frederick Post 1457 Mannheim Trig](https://www.sliderulemuseum.com/Post/S076_Post_1457.jpg) ISRM S076
 * Also compare to [Frederick Post 1457](#post1457) below.